How to Grow Pineapple

 Did you know you can plant a pineapple from the top of a fresh fruit?
 It is an easy and fun way to grow your own tropical plant.
-Although your plant won't be able to produce a fruit for a long time, your pineapple plant makes a great addition to your garden.
+Although your plant won't be able to produce fruit for a long time, your pineapple plant will still make a great addition to your garden.

 We have ours by the front door and visitors enjoy finding out how we planted it.
 If you want your plant to produce a pineapple faster, you can buy a pineapple plant, but if you have time, you can grow one on your own!
 Here is how you do it: